Life Discussed Over Cuban Coffee.

 My son & I in Key West, Florida.

 In this blog, some of the posts will be on police issues and family safety.
 On the police-related posts, I will do my best not to create a post that reflects my opinion only.
 To say that my approach to policing is a bit “Old School” is an understatement.
 The badge in my family goes back three generations.
-I will post on police issues with the intent to provide facts that most people are not aware of.
+I will post on police issues with the intent to provide facts that most people may not be aware of.

-Not always will the topics be of a serious nature involving police or family safety; the other topics are just my opinion and can be discussed over a small cup of coffee.
+Not always will the topics be of a serious nature involving police or family safety; the other topics are just my opinion and can be discussed over a cup of coffee.

 John Corley